fgamador/lifetimekata/exercises/01_lifetimes_needed/README.md

 }
 ```

-Imagine we call this function as follows:
+Imagine we call this function like so:

 ``` rust,ignore
 fn complex_function(a: &i32) -> &i32 {